 "Most of us respond to rising demands in the workplace by putting in longer hours, which inevitably takes a toll on us physically, mentally, and emotionally" (Schwartz & McCarthy, 2010, p.
 61).
-Managers often try to "outwork" increased job demands, which results in an energy drain.
+Principals often try to "outwork" increased job demands, which results in an energy drain.
 In the long run, putting in more time is not the answer to effectively addressing an increased workload.
-The bottom line is that managers need to allocate their energy so that it is not depleted and consciously focus on how best to use it for maximizing productivity.
+Principals need to allocate their energy so that it is not depleted and consciously focus on how best to use it for maximizing productivity.
 As Kogon, Merrill, and Rinne (2015) note, "Extraordinary productive people consistently recharge [their energy]" (p.
 15).

 The capacity for work energy comes from four sources: (1) the body; (2) emotions; (3) mind; and (4) spirit.
 For each of these factors, energy can be expanded and renewed with "intentional practice" (Goleman, 1995).
-Managers need to identify situations that place considerable demand on their energy with limited payoff to their overall productivity and minimize or eliminate them.
+Principals need to identify situations that place considerable demand on their energy with limited payoff to their overall productivity and, to the extent possible, minimize or eliminate them.
+This may be difficult because of the nature of principals' job needing them to be "fluid" (flexible to change) based on the unexpected events in a given day, week, or month.
+The bottom line, though, is that principals must manage their job as opposed to the job managing them.

-A resurgence in energy can be enhanced physically by managers who have proper diets, exercise, and sleep.
+A resurgence in energy can be enhanced physically by principals having proper diets, exercise, and sleep.
 Meditation, which creates relaxation, can also play an important role in regenerating energy.
-Energy regeneration can also be addressed by taking periodic breaks throughout the work day to rest the mind.
-The point is that managers must condition themselves to relax in order to regenerate energy (Kogon, Merrill, & Rinne, 2015).
-Reducing interruptions by others and interruptions managers create on their own (e.g., hyperpaced tech-enabled activities such as emails, cell phone calls, texts, and tweets) are crucial to controlling depletion of energy (Kogon et al., 2015).
-Expressing appreciation to others, as well as receiving positive feedback from individuals, teams, and other groups with whom a manager works, are excellent sources for regenerating energy.
+Energy regeneration can be addressed by principals managing their daily schedule to build in periodic breaks throughout the work day, even if only for a few minutes, to rest their minds.
+Principals must condition themselves to relax in order to regenerate energy (Kogon et al., 2015).

+Reducing interruptions by others and the interruptions principals create on their own (e.g., hyperpaced tech-enabled activities such as emails, cell phone calls, texts, and tweets) is crucial to controlling depletion of energy (Kogon et al., 2015).
+Expressing appreciation to others, and receiving positive feedback from teachers, teams, students, and other stakeholders with whom a principal works, are excellent sources for regenerating energy.